wilsonify/nemo-git-integration/nemo-python/readme.md

 # Nemo Git Integration scripts

-This scripts is designed for the **Nemo File Manager**.
-It provides additional columns in the **List View** related to the Git status of files and integrates Git actions using emblems.
+This extension is designed for the **Nemo File Manager**.

+It provides additional columns in the **List View** related to the Git status of files.

 ---